hyperlab-be/laravel-pubsub-rabbitmq/README.md

 composer require hyperlab/laravel-pubsub-rabbitmq
 ```

-You can publish the config file with:
+You can publish the `config/pubsub.php` file with:

 ```bash
 php artisan vendor:publish --provider="Hyperlab\LaravelPubSubRabbitMQ\PubSubServiceProvider" --tag="pubsub-rabbitmq-config"
 ```

-This is the contents of the published config file:
+The contents of this file look like this:

 ```php
 <?php